top of page

 occur when the plants are lacking

-water and dehydrated during summer.
+water during summer.
+Frangipani love

 Always ensure your frangipani are well watered during the hot summer months.
 In extreme cases, the cambium layer will discolour, burn and the trunks split open causing stress to the tree and reducing the trees ability to draw food and nutrients from the roots.
 Leaves often get burned from the sun as well during hot weather events.